cameiras/spedHubMain/activites.md

     </p>

     <p>
-        Rock Climbing - <a href="https://touchstoneclimbing.com/diablorock/">Diablo Rock<a> in Concord, CA does not run a special need class but they are very flexible and accomodate.
+        Rock Climbing - <a href="https://touchstoneclimbing.com/diablorock/">Diablo Rock</a> in Concord, CA does not run a special need class but they are very flexible and accomodate.
 A caregiver can take a baley class for $30 and will be able to let the child climb in safety for a fee.
     </p>

 </p>